woohoolabs/yin/README.md

 resource identifier objects as relationships.
 That's why resource transformers are responsible for converting a domain object into a JSON:API resource or resource identifier.

-Although you are encouraged to create one transformer for each resource type, there is possibility to define "composite" resource transformers too following the Composite design pattern if you need more sophistication.
+Although you are encouraged to create one transformer for each resource type, it is also possible to define "composite" resource transformers by following the Composite design pattern if you need more sophistication.

-Resource transformers must implement the `ResourceTransformerInterface`, but to facilitate this job, you can extend the `AbstractResourceTransformer` class too.
+Resource transformers must implement the `ResourceTransformerInterface`, but to facilitate this job, you can also extend the `AbstractResourceTransformer` class.

-Children of the `AbstractResourceTransformer` class need several abstract methods to be implemented, most of which are the same as it was seen at the documents.
+Children of the `AbstractResourceTransformer` class need several abstract methods to be implemented, most of which are the same as seen in the documents.
 The following example illustrates a resource transformer dealing with a book domain object and its "authors" and "publisher" relationships.

 ```php